theachyuttiwari/ai-executor-poc/README.md

 Proof-of-concept: AI-assisted executor for **digital assets** (bank + crypto), local demo only (mock APIs).

-**YamaSutra** - An elegant AI-powered digital will executor with a beautiful, intuitive interface.
+**YamaSutra** - An  AI-powered digital will executor with divine powers

 ## Run locally